Learn how to choose the right watercolour paper for your next painting with this ultimate guide to watercolour paper.

 Not sure what watercolour paper to use for your next painting or don’t know the difference between hot pressed or rough watercolour paper?
-Our easy guide to watercolour paper will take you through the types of watercolour paper, how to choose the right watercolour paper and much more!
+This easy guide to watercolour paper will take you through the types of watercolour paper, how to choose the right watercolour paper and much more!

 What is watercolour paper?